infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_mx_record.md

 # MX-record Data Source

-Use the data source to retrieve the following information for an MX-record from the corresponding object in NIOS:
+Use the data source to retrieve the following information for MX-record's from the corresponding object in NIOS:

+* `dns_view`: the DNS view which the record's zone belongs to.
+* `fqdn`: the DNS zone (as a fully qualified domain name) which a mail exchange host is assigned to.
+Example: `samplemx.demo.com`
+* `mail_exchanger`: the mail exchange host's fully qualified domain name.
+Example: `mx1.secure-mail-provider.net`
+* `preference`: the preference number (0-65535) for this MX-record.
 * `zone`: the zone which the record belongs to.
 * `ttl`: the "time to live" value of the record, in seconds.
 Example: `1800`.
 * `comment`: the description of the record.
 This is a regular comment.
 Example: `spare node for the service`.
 * `ext_attrs`: the set of extensible attributes of the record, if any.
-The content is formatted as a JSON map.
-Example: `{"Owner”: "State Library”, "Expires”: "never”}`.
+The content is formatted as stirng of JSON map.
+Example: `"{\"Owner\":\"State Library\", \"Expires\":\"never\"}"`.

-The following list describes the parameters you must define in an `infoblox_mx_record` data source block:

-* `dns_view`: optional, specifies the DNS view which the record's zone belongs to.
-If a value is not specified, the name `default` is used as the DNS view.
-* `fqdn`: required, specifies the DNS zone (as a fully qualified domain name) which a mail exchange host is assigned to.
-Example: `big-big-company.com`
-* `mail_exchanger`: required, specifies the mail exchange host's fully qualified domain name.
-Example: `mx1.secure-mail-provider.net`
-* `preference`: required, specifies the preference number (0-65535) for this MX-record.
+For usage of filters, add the fields as keys and appropriate values to be passed to the keys like `name`, `view` corresponding to object.
+Only searchable fields from below list of supported arguments for filters, are allowed to use in filters, for retrieving one or more records or objects matching filters.

 ### Supported Arguments for filters